 On April 4, 1968, Dr. King, Jr. was assassinated by white supremacist James Earl Ray.
 Ray fled the country, was found in London, convicted, and sentenced to 99 years in jail.
 In jail, he recanted his testimony, pled his innocence, and died in 1998.

-Four days after his death Congressmen began an effort to have a federal holiday in honor of King, Jr. However, some Americans felt that he was just one person of many in the Civil Rights Movement.
+Four days after Dr. King's death Congressmen began an effort to have a federal holiday in honor of him.
+However, some Americans felt that he was just one person of many in the Civil Rights Movement.
 And, some Americans were upset that segregation ended.
 In 1983, President Ronald Reagan signed into law holiday legislation, making the third Monday in January the day to honor Dr. King, Jr. Even after the federal holiday was declared, several southern states included celebrations for various Confederate generals on that day, and some states protested.

 For elementary through high school: